 All energy savings from municipal buildings are grouped under the Municipal Buildings Policies wedge.
 Together with savings from Municipal Renewable Energy, it provides the assumed savings for plan section BE 1.
-In the short-term, most of the savings under BE 1 come from Municipal Renewable Energy (see section 4.2.3) but buildings policies become the dominant source of municipal GHG savings as the municipal buildings become more energy efficient, and as the difference between the RPS and the municipal renewable energy becomes less significant after 2030.
+In the short-term, most of the savings under BE 1 come from Municipal Renewable Energy (see section 4.2.3), but building policies become the dominant source of municipal GHG savings as the municipal buildings become more energy efficient, and as the difference between the RPS and the proportion of municipal energy coming from renewable sources becomes less significant after 2030.
 The Municipal Buildings Policies wedge has the same subcomponents as rest of the building policy actions discussed above.